GanVib18/Tiktok-Analysis/README.md

-# Comparative Analysis of Sponsored vs. Organic Content on Fitness TikTok
+# The Impact of Sponsorships on Authenticity and Engagement on Fitness TikTok

 > **Does selling out mean selling short?**